 C.6 Procedures for LAWRS with Automated Systems without SPECI Capability a.
 Observations using automated systems without SPECI capability.
 At facilities where an automated system without SPECI capability is the automated system, LAWRS certified controllers must only use the automated system without SPECI capability OID (that is, AWOS) information to generate a manual hourly METAR/SPECI observation and distribute via the appropriate manual procedure.
 Observations using AWOS may not be transmitted long-line.
-LAWRS certified controllers must use the information displayed on the OID to formulate a METAR/SPECI, which will then be telephoned to the Flight Service Station.
+LAWRS certified controllers must use the information displayed on the OID to formulate a METAR/SPECI, which will then be entered into an FAA approved electronic system (for example, AIS-R, SWIM or similar systems) or phoned to the tie-in Flight Service Station when an FAA approved electronic system is not available.